Monash University shooting

-The Monash University shooting was a mass shooting in which a 36-year-old international student killed students William Wu and Steven Chan, both 26, and injured five others including the lecturer.
-It took place at Monash University, in Melbourne, on 21 October 2002.
-The gunman, Huan Yun Xiang, was acquitted of crimes related to the shootings due to mental impairment, and is currently under psychiatric care.
+The Monash University shooting occurred on 21 October 2002, when a 36-year-old international student killed students William Wu and Steven Chan, both 26, and injured five others during a mass shooting at Monash University in Melbourne.
+The gunman, Huan Yun Xiang, was acquitted of murder charges stemming from the shootings due to mental impairment, and is currently under psychiatric care.
 Several of the people present in the room of the shootings were officially commended for their bravery in tackling Xiang and ending the shooting.

-Events of 21 October
+Shooting

-At 11:24 a.m. on Monday the 21st of October, Huan Yun "Allen" Xiang (向环云 Xiàng Huányún), a commerce student at the university, armed with six loaded handguns, opened fire in room E 659 of the Menzies Building on Monash's Clayton campus in an econometrics class containing twelve students.
-People in the classroom were initially confused by the noise and by Xiang screaming "You never understand me!" from the desk he was standing on.
+At 11:24 a.m. on 21 October 2002, Huan Yun "Allen" Xiang (向环云 Xiàng Huányún), a fourth-year commerce student at the university, entered room E 659 of the Menzies Building on Monash's Clayton campus in an econometrics class containing twelve students.
+Xiang climbed onto a desk and opened fire with a handgun from a standing position.
+People in the classroom were initially confused by the noise and by Xiang screaming "You never understand me!".

 Xiang killed two students in the room: